juniofaathir/private-AI-telegram-bot/README.md

 In addition, this telegram chatbot has some short-term memory.
 I'm setting it to remember only two chat before due to my potato laptop 🥔 💻.
 If you have better machine with bigger & better RAM(Or even GPU!), you can modify itu to remember more chat history for better chatting experiences.

 ## Future Plan
 This project has a lot of room for improving.
-My plan for the future about this project is to create a lively and talkative digital AI asistant that can help any of user needs.
-It'll be have long-term memory and access to user's productivity apps like Google Calendar
+My plan for the future about this project is to create a lively, talkative, and smart digital AI asistant that can help any of user needs.
+Now I'm working on adding:
+- [ ] Long-Term Memory using vector database
+- [ ] Access to Google Calendar
+- [ ] Access to internet for more knowledge and helping user to make decisions

 ## How to run
 ### Windows